kevinlekiller/mpv_scripts/mkvrg/README.md

 ----
 #Options

-You can enable mkvrg.lua OSD messages in mpv by passing the script-opts option mkvrg-osd=true, like this: `mpv --script-ops=mkvrg-osd=true example.mkv`
+You can enable mkvrg.lua OSD messages in mpv by passing the script-opts option mkvrg-osd=true, like this: `mpv --script-opts=mkvrg-osd=true example.mkv`

 ----
 #Requirements: